baseballcoder1/LeetCode/README.md

 # LeetCode
 Some LeetCode solutions

-I am currently at 84 problems: 1 hard, 23 medium, rest easy
+I am currently at 132 problems: 5 hard, 48 medium, rest easy.
+No hints or any other help is used